Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Loyalty in the marketplace is rarely reciprocated.
 It is sad when a man or woman is forced out of an organization they bled for to return home to the family they have neglected.

 Why give your ultimate loyalty to an organization where your value is conditioned upon your ability to perform?
 Why betray those whose loyalty is unconditional?
-Why devote so much of yourself to something you know you will leave, and so little time to those you will eventually come home to?
+And why devote so much of yourself to something you know you will leave?
+And why give so little time to those you will eventually come home to?
 It doesn’t make any sense, does it?
 Yet without a conscious decision to do otherwise that is exactly what most of us are prone to do.

 It has been said before.
 It is worth saying again.
 Nobody gets to the end of their life and wishes that had spend more time at the office.
 You won’t be the first.